 Any handy person can build this bookshelf.

-It is simple to construct and can be built to any size, depending on the type of books that you want to store.
-We recommend using pine to build your bookcase it is an easy timber to work with.
-Pine also comes in standard widths including 140mm and 190mm that would suit paperbacks as well as 240mm that would be more suitable for larger hard cover books.
+This is a simple bookshelf design that anyone can build.
+It is easy to construct and can be built to any size, depending on the type of books that you want to store.
 Our design has an adjustable centre shelf to suit different height books.
-Follow these simple instructions and create a bookshelf you can be proud of!
-Before you start, please read all the instructions carefully and then order the materials required at your local HOME Timber & Hardware store.
-Our plans will give you a bookshelf with a finished size of approximately 780mm wide by 190nuu deep by 820mm high.
+Our plans will give you a bookshelf with a finish size of approximately 780mm wide by 190mm deep by 820mm high.
+We recommend using pine for this project.

 - Shelves and sides